František Janda-Suk

 He was born in Postřižín near Roudnice nad Labem and died in Prague.

 In the 1900 Summer Olympics held in Paris, France, where he won the silver medal in the discus throw.

-He was the first modern athlete to throw the discus while rotating the whole body.
+He - and the Hungarian Rudolf Bauer - was the first modern athlete to throw the discus while rotating the whole body.
 He invented this technique when studying the position of the famous statue of Discobolus.
 After only one year of developing the technique he gained the olympic silver.